yburlak/ePortfolio/index.md

     SUM(b.amount_due) as daily_revenue,
     SUM(CASE WHEN p.pet_type = 'dog' THEN b.amount_due ELSE 0 END) as dog_revenue,
     SUM(CASE WHEN p.pet_type = 'cat' THEN b.amount_due ELSE 0 END) as cat_revenue,
-    SUM(CASE WHEN b.grooming_requested = 1 AND p.pet_type = 'dog' THEN 1 ELSE 0 END) as grooming_count,
+    SUM(CASE WHEN b.grooming_requested = 1 THEN 1 ELSE 0 END) as grooming_count
-    SUM(CASE WHEN g.price IS NOT NULL THEN g.price ELSE 0 END) as grooming_revenue
-FROM Boarding b
+    -- (Grooming revenue from Grooming table omitted for brevity) FROM Boarding b
 JOIN Pet p ON b.pet_id = p.pet_id
-LEFT JOIN Grooming g ON b.boarding_id = g.boarding_id
 WHERE b.check_in BETWEEN %s AND %s
 GROUP BY DATE(b.check_in)
 ```
-This query uses conditional aggregation to separate dog and cat revenue, and grooming revenue.
+A similar CASE expression (combined with a JOIN to the Grooming table) calculates grooming revenue; the core technique of conditional aggregation is demonstrated above.
+This query separates dog revenue, cat revenue, and grooming requests using conditional aggregation.
 The results are then formatted into a readable text report.

 Below is a sample revenue report generated by the application:

 ![Sample Report](images/Pet_Bag_report_prnt.jpg)